ome/omero-guide-scripts/docs/errors_explained.rst

 The tag ID:{TAG_ID} is not in the permitted selection of tags
 -------------------------------------------------------------
-This error either means that the given ID for the tag is wrong, or that the ID \
+This error either means that the given ID for the Tag is wrong, or that the ID \
-corresponds to a tag in a different group or belonging to a different user (and \
+corresponds to a Tag in a different group or belonging to a different user (and \
 option 'Use only personal tags' is unchecked).
 Another possibility is that you have \
-a tagset with a name made of numbers only, and thus is interpreted as a tag ID.
+a Tagset with a name made of numbers only, and thus is interpreted as a Tag ID.

 The tag {TAG_NAME} doesn't correspond to the tag on the server with ID:{TAG_ID}
 -------------------------------------------------------------------------------
-This error tells you that the tag found from the given ID has a name different \
+This error tells you that the Tag found from the given ID has a name different \
 from the one you used in the csv.
-This is to prevent you from using the wrong tag.
+This is to prevent you from using the wrong Tag.

 The tag '{TAG_NAME}' does not exist while creation of new tags is not permitted
 -------------------------------------------------------------------------------
-If your tags do not exist yet (or if you only use your own tag), remember to \
+If your Tags do not exist yet (or if you only use your own Tag), remember to \
-check the box 'Create new tags' if you wish to generate the tags automatically.
+check the box 'Create new tags' if you wish to generate the Tags automatically.

 The tag '{TAG_NAME}' in TagSet '{TAG_SET}' does not exist while creation of new tags is not permitted
 -----------------------------------------------------------------------------------------------------
-Same as the error above, but in the case a tagset is specified.
+Same as the error above, but in the case a Tagset is specified.

 The .csv contains duplicates {DUPL} which makes it impossible to correctly allocate the annotations
 ---------------------------------------------------------------------------------------------------